Growing up with a self-hating White philo-semitic mother

 And like my grandparents, I came to learn later in life, you know, did have pretty standard racial views at the time.

-And so she didn't pass racial consciousness on to me.
+She was definitely hit very hard with that early on and so she didn't pass racial consciousness on to me.

 Yeah, I remember her telling me stories about things my granddaddy used to say that would make her really uncomfortable.

-I mean I'm sure you can imagine what kinds of things.
+I mean, I'm sure you can imagine what kinds of things.

-Although oddly he never really talked about those things with me and he just kind of like left it to the side.
+Although oddly he never really talked about those things with me.

-So yeah it just didn't get passed on to me.
+So yeah, it just didn't get passed on to me.

-I was growing up on the outskirts of a major major metropolitan type city and in a really diverse area.
+I was growing up on the outskirts of a major metropolitan type city and in a really diverse area.

-Most of my family, most of my extended family lived out in rural areas and I kind of felt cut off from that.
+Most of my family, most of my extended family lived out in rural areas.

-Like I had my actual family roots severed and in every practical sense I did.
+Like I had my actual family roots severed.

-Because you know, for one thing, racial consciousness did not get passed on to me and there was a certain like degree of shame that was sort of being communicated to me.
+Because you know, for one thing, racial consciousness did not get passed on to me.

 I mean, I guess I kind of understood.

-You know, so she just, she didn't pass that along to me.
+So she just didn't pass that along to me.

-And she always went out of her way to make sure to tell me, like, you know, I would really be okay with, you know, if you had a girlfriend that wasn't white.
+And she always went out of her way to make sure to tell me, like, you know, I would really be okay with, you know, if you had a girlfriend that wasn't white, if you ended up having a girlfriend that wasn't white, if you ended up marrying someone that wasn't white, and you ended up having, like, you know, mixed children, you know, or say you were with a black woman, and you would have this beautiful cappuccino colored baby.

 Like, she would just go on and on and on about this stuff.

-And I'm just like, you know, because even though I didn't have, like, conscious racial awareness, it just, I don't know.
+Because even though I didn't have conscious racial awareness, it just, I don't know, it just instinctively didn't sound appealing to me.

-And I got uncomfortable with this sort of talk.
+And I got uncomfortable with this sort of talk, like, why are you pushing this on me?

 And I would just tell her, like, okay, I mean, that's fine.

-I'm glad you'd be supportive.
+I'm glad you'd be supportive, but I like white girls.

 She'd be like, okay, you know, I understand.